 Instructions

-- In a large mixing bowl, whisk together the mascarpone, double cream and 4 tablespoon of lemon curd until soft and spreadable.
-Add seeds and juice of one of the passion fruit and fold until combined.
+- In a large mixing bowl, whisk together the mascarpone, double cream and 4 tablespoons of lemon curd until soft and spreadable.
+Add seeds and juice of one of the passion fruit and fold until combined.1 medium sweet pastry shell (24 cm), 250 g mascarpone cheese, 50 ml double cream (heavy cream), 6 tablespoon lemon curd

 - Spoon the mascarpone mixture into the sweet pastry shell, top with remaining lemon curd, passion fruit juice and seeds and chopped pistachios.
-Place the tart in the fridge for 30 minutes- 1 hour to chill, remove, slice and enjoy!
+Place the tart in the fridge for 20 minutes to chill, remove, slice and enjoy!2 small passion fruit, 30 g unsalted pistachios

 Please note that all my recipes are developed and tested in metric grams.
 I recommend that you use digital scales for a more accurate results.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.